tna76874/hdhweg-ubuntu/README.md

 wget -qO setup.sh https://raw.githubusercontent.com/tna76874/hdhweg-ubuntu/master/setup.sh && chmod +x setup.sh && sudo bash setup.sh custom.yml && rm setup.sh
 ```

+#### Custom commands

+With this configuration a few custom console commands are defined.
+These will be initialized within the .bashrc of every users.
+Check the details [here](roles/base/templates/wegrc.j2) .

 #### Automatic pulls

 By default automatic pulls from this git repository gets triggered 10 minutes after each system startup.
 To switch off this feature, type in terminal: